makimo/rules-for-young-programmers/README.md

 ## V

-Strive to write S-Programs well and beautifully; it is necessary for a practicioner to be able to write rock solid, fast and small programs, rather than a mediocre large system.
+Strive to write S-Programs well and beautifully; it is necessary for a practitioner to be able to write rock solid, fast and small programs, rather than a mediocre large system.

 ## VI